TRT Global - Ethiopia's Abiy refutes allegations of military incursion into Sudan

 The calls come amid efforts to get both the army and RSF to agree to a three-day ceasefire on Eid al Fitr that starts on Friday as explosions and gunfire resounded in Sudan's capital for the sixth straight night.

-As battles raged, Burhan dismissed any prospects for negotiations with Daglo, telling Al Jazeera television that he saw no option but "decisive military" action.
+As battles raged, Burhan dismissed any prospects for negotiations with Dagalo, telling Al Jazeera television that he saw no option but "decisive military" action.

 The recent fighting in the capital Khartoum has raised concerns among neighbouring countries, particularly Ethiopia, which has its own boundary dispute with Sudan.